umbraco/UmbracoDocs/Documentation/Reference/Templating/Macros/index.md

 ###[Razor macros](Razor/index.md)

-***Razor macros have been superceded by Partial View Macros, if you are using an Umbraco version greater than 4.10+ it is recommended to use Partial View Macros***
+***Razor macros have been superseded by Partial View Macros, if you are using an Umbraco version greater than 4.10+ it is recommended to use Partial View Macros***

 Introduction to razor, going through the basics of scripting in razor.